Bucket

-We designed a social meet-up app that helps college students rebuild meaningful friendships in a post-COVID world.
-By prioritizing shared interest-based exploration, emphasizing safety and group dynamics, and eliminating dating app associations, we created a mobile tool to assist University of Washington students return to an in-person social life.
+We designed and user-tested a social meetup app addressing post-COVID social anxiety among University of Washington's 55,000+ student population.
+By prioritizing shared-interest exploration, emphasizing safety and group dynamics, and eliminating dating app associations, we created a mobile tool that helped students confidently return to in-person social life.

 Sep - Dec 2021 (10 weeks)